What is LinkDate in Amcache? (glossary)

 Sort-Object LinkDate |

-"Our internal tool builds always linkdate on Mondays at 03:00 UTC.
-This one is Tuesday at 14:00 — investigate."
-Useful for catching internal build-process drift.
+"Our CI builds always linkstamp Mondays at 03:00.
+This one is Tuesday at 14:00."
+Useful for catching when an internal build pipeline got nudged or compromised.

 - First-seen-on-host time.
 Use